 Animal welfare considerations are critical when managing stock during dry times, when feed and water resources are in short supply.

-With much of the state in drought or approaching drought, stock owners across NSW need to make decisions to effectively manage their stock.
+With much of the state in drought, stock owners across NSW need to make decisions to effectively manage their stock.

 Your livestock and other farm animals are your responsibility and it is up to you to plan and prepare for their welfare.
 By being proactive and making decisions early, you will help ensure good animal welfare outcomes and compliance with the Prevention of Cruelty to Animals Act 1979.